y-akbal/Computational_Statistics/Readme.md

 1) Goygoying with Python
 2) Further Goygoying with Python
 3) Random Number Generation
-4) Random Process Generation
+4) In Memoriam of Monte Carlo (RIP) whom we owe the notion of sampling
-5) In Memoriam of Monte Carlo (RIP) whom we owe the notion of sampling .
+5) Variannce Reduction and further Monte Carlo business